 Recommendations

-From celebrations of queer love to deep-dives into LGBTQ+ icons, plan a visit to one or more of these brilliant exhibitions this Pride Month.
+From celebrations of queer communities to deep-dives into LGBTQ+ artists, plan a visit to one or more of these brilliant exhibitions this Pride Month.

-From a contemporary artist who's created a zoo of hybrid animal sculptures, to a blockbuster exhibition which spotlights a queer icon, scroll down to see our top picks.
+From a celebration of London's longest-running LGBTQ+ community groups, to the story of an artistic and romantic duo who were important figures in modern British art, scroll down to see our top picks.
 Plus, find more to explore in our full exhibition and events listings.

 And don't forget to pack your National Art Pass for great benefits at lots of these venues.